 Athletic Programs 1.
-Admission Spectator fees for admission to events \$5.00 per event max may purchase an Ac \$30.00 per year.
-For Conference events h School, cost to be se not to exceed \$20.00 tivity Ticket for District and osted by the t by NSAA but 2.
-Athletic Physicals NSAA required athletic Cost varies; payable • physicals 3.
-Equipment and Attire Students are response for required equipment and attire appropriate the sport or activity are not provided by school, and are response for any optional clot equipment, or other associated with the sor activity.
-Uniform are checked out to significant or damaged standard services assessed feet. student's physician or clinic.
-Required items include athletic undergarments (supporter, bra, socks and undershirts), practice attire, including shorts, shirts, socks and shoes suitable for the activity, and dress attire suitable for team travel.
-Optional items for which students are responsible include: personal athletic bags, hair ties, sweat bands, non-required gloves, swim goggles, towels, forearm pads and personal medical devices (braces, orthopedic inserts, etc.).
-Additional required items for particular sports or activities include: amount of replacement cost.
-Basketball No additional Football Golf Golf bag & clubs Speech Dress attire; copies of research Track No additional Volleyball Volleyball knee pads Wrestling Wrestling head gear Cheerleading and Flag Team Squads Shoes, approved uniforms (top & skirt; jacket), poms and other accessories 4.
-Travel meals Meals Students are respons meals while travelin 5.
-Locker use Padlock for locker \$5.00 fee if damaged at the end of the year
+Admission Spectator fees for admission to events \$5.00 per event ma may purchase an A \$30.00 per year.
+For Conference events School, cost to be s not to exceed \$20.0 ctivity Ticket for or District and hosted by the set by NSAA but 2.
+Athletic Physicals NSAA required athletic Cost varies; payab 3.
+Equipment and Attire physicalsStudents are responsiblefor required equipmentand attire appropriate tothe sport or activity whichare not provided by theschool, and are responsiblefor any optional clothing,equipment, or other itemsassociated with the sportor activity.
+Uniform itemsare checked out to students.If lost or damaged studentswill be assessed fees in the student's physician or clinic.Required items include athleticundergarments (supporter, bra, socks andundershirts), practice attire, including shorts,shirts, socks and shoes suitable for theactivity, and dress attire suitable for teamtravel.
+Optional items for which studentsare responsible include: personal athleticbags, hair ties, sweat bands, non-requiredgloves, swim goggles, towels, forearm padsand personal medical devices (braces,orthopedic inserts, etc.).
+Additionalrequired items for particular sports oractivities include: amount of replacement cost.
+Basketball No additional Football Mouthpiece Golf Speech Golf bag & clubs Dress attire; copies of research Track No additional Volleyball Volleyball knee pads Wrestling Wrestling head gear Cheerleading and Flag Team Squads Shoes, approved uniforms (top & skirt; jacket), poms and other accessories 4.
+Travel meals Meals Students are respon meals while traveli nsible for their own ng.
+5. Locker use Padlock for locker \$5.00 fee if damage at the end of the ye ed or not returned